deejoe/hfoss-wiki/quiz1.md

-10\) A separate, but related, repository from which one may fetch or pull changes into one's own working copy, and to which in some instances one might have permission to push changes from one's own working copy.
+10\) A separate, but related, repository from which one may fetch or pull changes into one's own working copy, and to which one possibly has permission to push changes.
 (1 pt)

 a\) repository b) branch c) remote d) fork e) clone